Artista001/alx-system_engineering-devops/0x00-shell_basics/README.md

-the #!/bin/bash script is used to instruct the operating system to use bash as a command interpreter the pwd script prints the absolute path name of the current working directory.
+the #!/bin/bash script is used to instruct the operating system to use bash as a command interpreter the pwd script prints the absolute path name of the current working directory. the ls script displays the content list of your current directory